List of Dance in the Vampire Bund characters: The Three Clans

 Lord Li appears dressed in a Manchu changshan.
 The area around his mouth is hideously deformed, revealing sharp, pointed teeth which he usually keeps concealed behind an ornate fan.
 As such, he rarely speaks, preferring to observe the conversation and only contributes when need be.
 During the wager for possession of Mina's hand, the assassin sent by Li after Akira's life was, in fact, two people in the manga version: a pair of identical twin vampire brothers who shared a powerful psychic bond, such that any injury inflicted on one would also appear on the other, allowing them to masquerade as one person in order to confuse and mislead their target.
-For this reason, they are referred to as the "Corsican brothers", after the Alexander Dumas novel of the same name, whose characters shared a similar ability.
+For this reason, they are referred to as the "Corsican brothers", after the Alexandre Dumas novel of the same name, whose characters shared a similar ability.

 Maids

 There are three Maids that are often seen serving Mina.
 They are often featured in the omake chapters spreading rumors about Akira and are fans of Yuki's manga.
 They are very strong as they are able to fight off an armed squad by themselves.